hansdrdoll/mastermind/README.md

 ### Landing Page
 *What will a player see when they start your game?*

-A welcome screen that takes the player's name and displays the instructions
+A welcome screen that takes the player's name and difficulty level

 ### Game Initialization
 *What will a player see when the game is started?*

-An empty board waiting for their first guess
+An empty board waiting for their first guess, with an instruction prompt on the right side.

 ### Playing The Game
 *What will be the flow of the game, what will the user be expected to do and what will the user expect from the game?*